grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git push --force   # DON'T Do THIS!!!
 ```

-The above could swallow work done by other!
+The above could swallow work done by others!

 There is a newer option to the `git push` command that may save you.